IN-CORE/incore-docs/manual/source/running.md

 and verify the installation by running it from your project folder.
 For details on running and manipulating `ipynb` files refer to [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/running.html#running).
 If you have problems running Notebooks, contact us at [incore-dev@lists.illinois.edu](mailto:incore-dev@lists.illinois.edu).

-- Start local **Jupyter Notebook** by running the following command at the terminal or command prompt from a **Project folder**.
-Jupyter Notebook is already installed with Anaconda:
+- Start local **Jupyter Notebook** by running the following command at the terminal or command prompt from a **Project folder**. if you are using anaconda.
+If you are using Miniconda, please refer to the useful links section to install Jupyter Notebook:
     ```
     jupyter notebook
     ```